Sylvia Plath: Letters, Words and Fragments

 Papers from all disciplines are welcome - with full panels and artistic contributions especially encouraged.
 Please send proposals of no more than 350 words to firstname.lastname@example.org by Monday 31 July 2017.

-This conference is sponsored by the School of English and History at Ulster University.
+This conference is sponsored by the School of Arts and Humanities at Ulster University.
 The event is free and is open to the public, but registration is necessary.
 Registration and accommodation information (including conference discounts) will be available shortly.

 For more information and media enquiries, please follow on Twitter and Facebook or contact the conference organiser, Dr. Maeve O’Brien.